FraunhoferIKS/parcs/docs/source/first_steps/first_graph.rst

 .. _node_correction_node:

 .. note::
     **Node correction is always initialized upon the first batch of data**.
 For example, if `target_mean` option is set for node correction in the example above, the output values will be transformed such that the output has the mean equal to the `target_mean`.
 This is done by learning an `offset` term from the first batch which satisfies the `mean` requirements.
 This values will be then used for next simulations.
 For this purpose, the graph object always `burns` the first 500 samples, to initialize the corrections.
-Read more about sigmoid correction at :func:`~parcs.cdag.utils.SigmoidCorrection`.
+Read more about sigmoid correction at :func:`~pyparcs.cdag.utils.SigmoidCorrection`.

 Reading graph info
 ------------------